WonJongWoon/MIPS/README.md

 ## What to submit, Evaluation rate

-+ Performance evaluation: 20%
-    + Dynamic instruction count

-+ A source code file : 40%
++ A source code file : 60%
     + Append detail comments in your code

 + A document describling your algorhithm : 40%